Building relationships with parents 8 articles

 Pupil reports and parents' evenings 6 articles

 - See examples of time-saving report-writing strategies from other schools, with advice on how to streamline and improve your reporting processes to parents and carers.

-- All early years providers must report to parents at age 2 and at the end of the EYFS.
-Find out what you need to include in these reports and use our templates - based on the most recent EYFS framework - to help you write them.
+- All early years providers must report to parents/carers when pupils are aged 2, and at the end of the EYFS.
+Find out what you need to include in these reports and use our templates – based on the most recent EYFS framework – to help you write them.